quietly-turning/Lua-For-SM5/_Actors/Actor.md

 layout: default
 title: Actor
 section: 4
-description: the foundation from which all other Actors inherit from
+description: the foundation from which all other Actors inherit
 ---

 # Section 1.4 – Actor